Information for presenters

 We need your help spreading the word about #id24 around the world.
 Please share the #id24 schedule with all your contacts, using the #id24 hashtag.

-With thanks to our supporters , we are able to offer a modest fee for each session.
+With thanks to our supporters, we are able to offer a modest "thank you" for each session.
 We will contact you separately with more details.

 Thanks for being part of #id24.
-If there is anything else we can do to help, you know where to find us, if not - best of luck!
+If there is anything else we can do to help, you know where to find us, if not - we'll see you on the day!